 Therefore, you can manipulate your caloric intake to promote these different goals.

-For newbies, the story is a little different.
-Complete newbies can seemingly gain muscle and lose fat at the same time no matter what they eat!
+For people who are new to weight training, the story is a little different.
+Complete “newbies” seem to be able to gain muscle and lose fat at the same time almost no matter what they eat!
 However, as they become more experienced, gaining muscle and losing fat at the same time becomes increasingly difficult, and, just like the rest of us, they have to resort to phases of caloric surplus to gain muscle (known as bulking) and phases of caloric deficit to lose fat (known as cutting).
 Bulking and cutting are explained in detail in Bulking and cutting.

 How do you calculate your TDEE?